-Typical forfaiting income in kEUR 01-01 - 31-03-2014 01-01 - 31-03-2013
+Typical forfaiting income in kEUR 01-01 - 30-06-2014 01-01 - 30-06-2013

-Forfaiting income 1,174 3,080
+Forfaiting income 1,242 6,675

-Commission Income 226 506
+Commission Income 484 1,259

-Income from additional interest charged 2 2
+Income from additional interest charged 2 196

-Exchange rate gains 143 1,771
+Exchange rate gains 643 2,457

-Total 1,545 5,359
+Total 2,371 10,587

-The amount of typical forfaiting income generated in the first quarter of 2014 reflects the fact that, due to the SDN listing, the company was not allowed and unable to write USD-denominated business anywhere in the world after 6 February 2014.
+The amount of typical forfaiting income generated in the first half of 2014 reflects the fact that, due to the SDN listing, the company was not allowed and unable to write USD-denominated business anywhere in the world after 6 February 2014.
 In the 2013 financial year, such transactions accounted for about 70% of the company's business.
 The company's possibilities to make payments in other currencies than the USD (including the EUR) were restricted considerably, as many banks refused to make payments to or on behalf of an SDN-listed company.
 The company was effectively unable to sign up or execute any new business.
 Moreover, in view of the uncertainty regarding the duration of the SDN listing, it did not seem advisable to engage in new transactions, which would tie up the company's liquidity.
-There was a risk, among other things, that the banks involved in these payments would freeze or reject payments associated with new transactions.
+There was a risk, among other things, that the banks involved in these payments would freeze or reject payments associated with new trans-actions.
 Also, the company was unable to, or restricted in its ability to, resell the receivables held in its books at the time of the SDN listing - in particular to the extent that they were denominated in USD.

-Due to the terms and conditions of the transactions handled by the company, forfaiting income has increased, with commission income declining at the same time.
-Exchange gains - and correspondingly losses - fell due to low exchange rate volatility and the reduced number of foreign currency transactions in the reporting period.
-Total exchange rate income and expense had little impact on the gross result.
+Exchange gains - and, correspondingly, exchange losses - declined due to low exchange rate volatility and the reduced number of foreign currency transactions in the reporting period.
+Total income and expenses from exchange differences had little impact on the gross result.